brunobf09/brunobf09/README.md

 Working at Brazilian Air Force as Airlift Pilot and Operations Analyst.
 Interested in solving complex problems throughout Operation Research Methodology.

-**Background in:** Python, Automation, Data Analysis and Machine Learning.
+**Background in:** Python, Operations Research, Data Analysis and Machine Learning.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/bruno-brasil-8a34101b6/)